natverse/nat/cran-comments.md

-# nat 1.8.24
+# nat 1.8.25

-This submission fixes a test failure noted by Prof Brian Ripley.
-This was occasioned by a minor bug in the the recent igraph 2.0 release.
-Although an igraph update is expected soon, this nat release should work around the current issue.
-I have also addressed a few NOTES relating to Rd formatting issues.
+This submission fixes Rd link targets missing package anchors as requested by Kurt Hornik on behalf of CRAN on 2025-07-23.

 With many thanks,